pcarioufr/datadog-flask-redis-sandbox/README.md

 5. Update the `NOTIF_EMAIL` in the `.env` file with an email where to send datadog notifications (you can use the email you used for your Datadog Account).

+5. Update the `OLLAMA_MODEL` in the `.env` file to match your running Ollama model (run `ollama ps` to see which models are running)

 6. Create a [Datadog Synthetics Private Location](https://app.datadoghq.com/synthetics/settings/private-locations),
 * once you created the private location, get its configutation point and secrets, and update accordingly `DATADOG_ACCESS_KEY`, `DATADOG_SECRET_ACCESS_KEY`, `DATADOG_PUBLIC_KEY_PEM`, `DATADOG_PRIVATE_KEY` in the `.env` file.
 * You may discard the json file, you won't need it.
 And skip the "Install your Private Location" step, it's already prebaked in this sandbox.
-* run `http://nginx:80/ping` when prompted for a test URL (but only after the sandbox runs :) see below).
+* run `http://nginx:80/api/ping` when prompted for a test URL (but only after the sandbox runs :) see below).

 ### Run

-Run `docker compose up` from a terminal at the root of the `redis-sandbox` folder:
+Run `docker compose up` from a terminal at the root of the `datadog-flask-redis-sandbox` folder:

 ```bash
 $ docker compose up